ethereum/ethereum-org-website/public/content/developers/tutorials/smart-contract-security-guidelines/index.md

 ### Avoid known pitfalls {#avoid-known-pitfalls}

-- **Be aware of the most common security issues.** There are many online resources to learn about common issues, such as [Ethernaut CTF](https://ethernaut.openzeppelin.com/), [Capture the Ether](https://capturetheether.com/), or [Not so smart contracts](https://github.com/crytic/not-so-smart-contracts/).
+- **Be aware of the most common security issues.** There are many online resources to learn about common issues, such as [Ethernaut CTF](https://ethernaut.openzeppelin.com/), or [Not so smart contracts](https://github.com/crytic/not-so-smart-contracts/).
 - **Be aware of the warnings sections in the [Solidity documentation](https://solidity.readthedocs.io/en/latest/).** The warnings sections will inform you about non-obvious behavior of the language.

 ### Dependencies {#dependencies}